SA Pharmacy Residency Program

-- Demonstrate well-developed professional qualities: prioritization and organization, leadership, ability to self-reflect, self-direct learning, independence, ability to provide quality clinical supervision, being receptive and ability to effectively apply feedback.
+- Demonstrate well-developed professional qualities: prioritisation and organisation, leadership, ability to self-reflect, self-direct learning, independence, ability to provide quality clinical supervision, being receptive and ability to effectively apply feedback.

 - Maintain a professional development plan.

-- Enroll in and successfully complete a Graduate Certificate qualification.
+- Enrol in and successfully complete a Graduate Certificate qualification.

 Residents need to be highly motivated, capable of critical thinking, take ownership of their own learning developments, practice exceptional time management and ensure high quality patient care is provided.
 These skills establish a solid foundation for advancing practice and leadership thereafter.